ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 Argo provides these additional capabilities for canary:

-- Fine grained control: You can define the diffent batch size during the upgrade (e.g: upgrade 20%, then 40%, then the rest of the pods)
+- Fine grained control: You can define the different batch size during the upgrade (e.g: upgrade 20%, then 40%, then the rest of the pods)
 - Speed control: you can wait a specific amount of time between these batches, or wait for a human validation before continuing.

 For simplicity, I've put the rollout and service in the same file.